 Customers setting up their new printer online are directed to a fake Canon printer set up URL, which they will find via prominent search engines such as Google, Yahoo, Bing and many others.
 Both the fake URL and the website it links to appear very similar to the real printer brand’s site.
 However, instead of offering helpful set up support, the website directs consumers to engage in a series of confusing and frustrating steps.

-This illegitimate webpage instructs customers to call a false technical support number for assistance.
+This illegitimate webpage instructs customers to call a false technical support number for assistance or may even call you directly.
 Once on the phone, the scammer falsely claims that there is an issue with the printer and that the imposter technician will need to take control of the customer’s computer in order to “solve the problem”.

-The scammers then put malware on your computer and demand a fee to “remove” the virus for a ransom that can range from $200 to $800.
+The scammers then advise the reason for the trouble setting up the printer is due to malware on your computer and demand a fee to “remove” the virus.
+That fee can range from $200 to $1200.
 Additionally, while the scammer has control of the computer, they may also attempt to phish for your personal information or install viruses or spyware, granting them access to valuable personal data to use in further online fraud initiatives, such as identity theft.

 To safely set up your Canon printer, follow the correct instructions provided in your printer box or on the secure Canon Australia website to this URL: http://canon.com/ijsetup.
 The illicit copycat URL set up by the scammers, which you may find in the search engine results or Google ads, may look very similar.
 For example: http://ij_start/ijsetup OR http://canon.com-ijsetup.
 These fake sites should absolutely be avoided.
 Cyber scammers depend on you skimming over the address and domain name so you don’t realise when a 'dot', ‘dash’ or 'forward slash' has been replaced by another symbol that will redirect you to a harmful copycat site.